kistters/Stockly/README.md

 2. **Include Logged-in User to StockRecord:**
     - Modify the StockRecord model to associate each record with the currently logged-in user.
     - Update views, serializers, and forms to handle the new relationship.

+3. **Celery to async tasks:**
+    - Implement Celery to handle long-running tasks to avoid making users wait for actions that consume multiple APIs.
+    - Improve overall performance by offloading intensive operations to worker processes.

+4. **Sentry & New Relic Integration:**
+    - ntegrate Sentry for real-time error monitoring and reporting.
+    - Use New Relic for performance monitoring to gain insights into application performance and identify bottlenecks.